Petroleum: Composition

 Petroleum consists of a variety of liquid, gaseous, and solid components.
 Lighter hydrocarbons are the gases methane, ethane, propane and butane.
 Otherwise the bulk of the liquid and solids are largely heavier organic compounds, often hydrocarbons (C and H only).
-The proportion of light hydrocarbons in the petroleum mixture varies among oil fields.
+The proportion of light hydrocarbons in a petroleum mixture varies among oil fields.

 An oil well produces predominantly crude oil.
 Because the pressure is lower at the surface than underground, some of the gas will come out of solution and be recovered (or burned) as associated gas or solution gas.
 A gas well produces predominantly natural gas.
 However, because the underground temperature is higher than at the surface, the gas may contain heavier hydrocarbons such as pentane, hexane, and heptane ("natural-gas condensate", often shortened to condensate.)
 Condensate resembles gasoline in appearance and is similar in composition to some volatile light crude oils.

 The hydrocarbons in crude oil are mostly alkanes, cycloalkanes and various aromatic hydrocarbons, while the other organic compounds contain nitrogen, oxygen, and sulfur, and traces of metals such as iron, nickel, copper and vanadium.
 Many oil reservoirs contain live bacteria.
-The exact molecular composition of crude oil varies widely from formation to formation but the proportion of chemical elements varies over fairly narrow limits as follows:
+The molecular composition of crude oil varies widely from formation to formation, but the proportion of chemical elements varies over fairly narrow limits as follows: